Rule 3 Periods, Time Factors and Substitutions

 d.
 The referee will declare a timeout for an injured official.

 e.
-Following a timeout for an injured player of the defensive team, the play clock shall be set at 40 seconds.
+Following a timeout for an injured player of the defensive team, the play clock shall be set at 40 seconds except after a charged team timeout or when the game is stopped for the Two-Minute Timeout.

 f.
 Ten-Second Runoff.
-If the player injury is the only reason for stopping the clock (other than that player’s helmet or a teammate’s helmet coming off, Rule 3-3-9) with less than one minute in the half, the opponent has the option of a 10-second runoff.
+If the player injury is the only reason for stopping the clock (other than that player’s helmet or a teammate’s helmet coming off, Rule 3-3-10) any time after the Two-Minute Timeout in the 2nd or 4th quarters, with less than one minute in the half, the opponent has the option of a 10-second runoff.

 2. If there is a 10-second runoff the game clock will start on the referee’s signal.
 If there is no 10-second runoff the game clock will start on the snap.